 Name:

 Name of Farm/Business:

-Mailin g Address of Farm/Business:
+g Address of Farm/Business:

+ı vı amını 5 Address of Farmy Basiness.

 Email: Phone:

 1. How many acres is your farm/business?

 2. How many employees?
 Year Round: Seasonal:

 3. How many years have you or has your family been in business?

 4. When does your business operate?
 Circle one.
 Seasonally Year Round

 5. What are your products?
 Please circle category and list products.

 a.
 Fruit:

-6. What distribution and marketing channels do you use?
-Circle all that apply and specify the amount of product that is distributed through each channel that you use. a.
-Wholesale (to a processor or distributor):% b.
-Retail:% c.
-Direct to consumer:% d.
-Food service: %
+b.
+Vegetables:

+c.
+Nuts:

+d.
+Grain:

 e.
+Animal products and production:

+f.
+Other:

+6 What distribution and marketing channels do you use?
+Circle all that apply and specify

+0. the amount of product that is distributed through each channel that you use.

+a.
+Wholesale (to a processor or distributor):%

+b.
+Retail:%

+c.
+Direct to consumer:%

+d.
+Food service:%

-Emergency market (food pantries, soup kitchens, etc.): \\\\\%
+e.
+Emergency market (food pantries, soup kitchens, etc.):%